hqhoang/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2016101300]
+- Integrate with Travis CI and fix errors and warnings

 [2016101000]
 - Fixed a regression created when I added the Javascript-disabled functionality that caused checkboxes not to be drawn in Flexible Sections formatted courses